FastComet is headquartered in San Francisco. They feature a worldwide customer base of 45,000+ across 83 countries.

 When you visit FastComet’s homepage, one of the first things you’ll see is this awesome graphic:

-It quickly positions their services against many of the best-known brands in the space.
-And it assures you that they’re the best overall.
+It quickly positions their services against many of the best-known brands in the industry.
+And it assures you that they’re the best in overall.

 Fortunately, their uptime performance started off strong.
 The first few months were a flawless 100%, with later months only dipping slightly.

 The average comes out to an excellent 99.98%.

 Here are the monthly figures to back that up:

 - March 2019 average uptime: 100%